tlswg/tls13-pkcs1/draft-davidben-tls13-pkcs1.md

 --- abstract

 This document allocates code points for the use of RSASSA-PKCS1-v1\_5 with client certificates in TLS 1.3.
+This removes an obstacle for some deployments to migrate to TLS 1.3.

 --- middle